Meditations on the Sunday Scriptures:

 Jesus’ victory over death belongs to the Church’s ongoing pastoral and sacramental life and its mission to the world.
 The church is the community of those who have the competence to recognize Jesus as the risen Lord.
 It specializes in discerning the Risen One.
 As long as we remain in dialogue with Jesus, our darkness will give way to dawn, and we will become “competent” for witness.
 In an age which places so much weight on competency, we would do well to focus every now and then on our competence to discern resurrection.

 What is the resurrection?
 Pope Benedict explains it so well in his book “Jesus of Nazareth: Holy Week – From the Entrance into Jerusalem to the Resurrection”:

 “It is part of the mystery of God that he acts so gently, that he only gradually builds up his history within the great history of mankind; that he becomes man and so can be overlooked by his contemporaries and by the decisive forces within history; that he suffers and dies and that, having risen again, he chooses to come to mankind only through the faith of the disciples to whom he reveals himself; that he continues to knock gently at the doors of our hearts and slowly opens our eyes if we open our doors to him.
 And yet—is not this the truly divine way?
 Not to overwhelm with external power, but to give freedom, to offer and elicit love.
 And if we really think about it, is it not what seems so small that is truly great?” (p.
 276)

 BRINGING HOME THE WORD

-(A publication of Franciscan Media) Reflections on God’s Word for Palm Sunday - Click the link below.
+(A publication of Franciscan Media) Reflections on God’s Word for Easter Sunday - Click the link below.